-As our nation pauses to honor Dr. Martin Luther King, Jr., we will celebrate his great civil and political influence.
-But I expect we will hear little of his own understanding of the source of that influence.
-The fire burning deep in King’s soul was his relationship with God, which was fanned by his constant prayer life.
+As our nation pauses to honor Dr. King, we will celebrate his great civil and political influence.
+But we will hear nothing of his own understanding of the source of that influence.
+The fire burning deep in King’s soul was his relationship with God, fanned by his constant prayer life.
 Few scholars have attended to this, says Lewis Baldwin of

 Prayer was more than a theory or some religious thing for King.
 King had an actual prayer life, contrary to many religious leaders who talk about praying but don’t find time to do it.
 He saw it as necessary for changing his own life and the prevailing culture.
 Baldwin, the great King scholar, shows us that King never separated moral responsibility from a deep personal spirituality and piety.
 Prayer, for King, was conversation with God.

-Once King received a phone call at midnight from a racist who called him a “*n-------,” threatened to kill him and “blow up” his home This deeply disturbed him and he was unable to sleep.
-He discovered that all the intellectual things he had learned in the university and seminary could not help him overcome this.
+Once King received a phone call at midnight from a racist who called him a “n-------,” threatened to kill him, and “blow up” his home This deeply disturbed him, and he was unable to sleep.
+He discovered that all the intellectual things he learned in the university and seminary could not help him overcome this.

 , knew that intellectual accomplishments were not enough to transform self and society.
-God was needed, and prayer was a matter of “invoking the supernatural.”
+God was needed, and prayer was able to “invoke the supernatural.”
 Baldwin writes that “King taught the people of Boston University that the weapon of prayer was ultimately more powerful and effective than any gun or bomb.”
 Montgomery

 King spent much time alone in prayer.
 He told students that if you don’t have a deep life of prayer you have no business preaching to others.
-King saw himself as essentially involved in a “spiritual movement,” and not simply a struggle for equal rights, social justice, and peace.”
+King saw himself as essentially involved in a “spiritual movement,” not simply a struggle for equal rights, social justice, and peace.